+Parents (CHECKED) Teachers (CHECKED) Students (CHECKED) Community members (CHECKED)

+4a.
+If your district contains non-public schools, have you provided a timely opportunity for consultation with these stakeholders?

+Yes (CHECKED)

+No

-- Derents - ☑ Teachers - ☑ Students - ☑ Community members - 4a.
-If your district contains non-public schools, have you provided a timely opportunity for consultation with these stakeholders? - ☑ Yes - □ No - □ N/A - 5.
-Certify that the following required steps have taken place by checking the boxes below: Each box must be checked prior to submitting your Smart Schools Investment Plan. - ☑ The district developed and the school board approved a preliminary Smart Schools Investment Plan. - The preliminary plan was posted on the district website for at least 30 days.
-The district included an address to which any written comments on the plan should be sent. - The school board conducted a hearing that enabled stakeholders to respond to the preliminary plan.
-This hearing may have occured as part of a normal Board meeting, but adequate notice of the event must have been provided through local media and the district website for at least two weeks prior to the meeting. - ☑ The district prepared a final plan for school board approval and such plan has been approved by the school board. - ☑ The final proposed plan that has been submitted has been posted on the district's website.
+5. Certify that the following required steps have taken place by checking the boxes below: Each box must be checked prior to submitting your Smart Schools Investment Plan.

+The district developed and the school board approved a preliminary Smart Schools Investment Plan.

+The preliminary plan was posted on the district website for at least 30 days.
+The district included an address to which any written comments on the plan should be sent.

+The school board conducted a hearing that enabled stakeholders to respond to the preliminary plan.
+This hearing may have occurred as part of a normal Board meeting, but adequate notice of the event must have been provided through local media and the district website for at least two weeks prior to the meeting.

-SSIP Overview
+The district prepared a final plan for school board approval and such plan has been approved by the school board.

+The final proposed plan that has been submitted has been posted on the district's website.

 5a.
-Please upload the proposed Smart Schools Investment Plan (SSIP) that was posted on the district's website, along with any supporting materials.
-Note that this should be different than your recently submitted Educational Technology Survey.
-The Final SSIP, as approved by the School Board, should also be posted on the website and remain there during the course of the projects contained therein.

-BCSD Preliminary SSIP 1-21-16--formal website posting for SMART BOND.pdf

-5b.
-Enter the webpage address where the final Smart Schools Investment Plan is posted.
-The Plan should remain posted for the life of the included projects.
+Please upload the proposed plan that was posted on the district's website.

 6. Please enter an estimate of the total number of students and staff that will benefit from this Smart Schools Investment Plan based on the cumulative projects submitted to date.
+1570